mckib2/pygrappa/README.rst

 =====

 GRAPPA is a popular parallel imaging reconstruction algorithm.
-Unfortunately there aren't a lot of easy to use Python implementations available, so I decided to release this simple one.
+Unfortunately there aren't a lot of easy to use Python implementations of it or its many variants available, so I decided to release this simple package.

 Included in the `pygrappa` module are the following: